Ranaweera’s inclusion in PM’s delegation under fire

 Prasanna Ranaweera was best known for his violent behaviour in Parliament during the political crisis in 2018.

-He was seen throwing chilli powder at some Parliamentarians and also attempting to assault some of them.
+He was seen throwing chilli powder at some Parliamentarians and assaulting others.
 (Colombo Gazette)

+A shortsighted decision.
+He has yet not learnt the lessons.
+Who else was

+there ?
+Did he take the bullet proof vehicle also ?
+How much would this